 The eyes are extremely delicate.
 If you are unable to remove the object from your eye, stay calm and contact your eye doctor for emergency assistance.

-Protecting children from eye injuries starts with prevention
+Protecting children from eye injuries

 It is important to educate your child about eye injury risks during playtime and the importance of being careful while playing with certain toys.